-- 1. If you provide your own version of LibMain then it will be called for initialization and termination.
-The use of LibMain is described earlier in this chapter. - 2.
-If you do not provide your own version of LibMain then a default version is linked in from the library.
-This version will call dll_initialize for DLL initialize for DLL initialize for DLL terminate for DLL termination.
+- If you provide your own version of LibMain then it will be called for initialization and termination.
+The use of LibMain is described earlier in this chapter. - If you do not provide your own version of LibMain then a default version is linked in from the library.
+This version will call dll_initialize for DLL initialization and dll_terminate for DLL termination.
 Default stub versions of these two routines are included in the run-time library.
 If you wish to perform additional initialization/termination that is specific to your dynamic link library, you may write your own versions of these routines.

 Once the C/C++ run-time environment is initialized, the routine dll_initialize is called.
-After the C/C++ run-time environment is terminated, the routine dll_terminate is called.
+After the C/C++ run-time environment is terminated, the routine dll terminate is called.
 This last point is important since it means that you cannot do any run-time calls in the termination routine.